U2EZNeko/PixelLife/README.md

 A comprehensive simulation of a "cell ecosystem" using the pygame library.
 It incorporates various features such as cell movement, reproduction, hunger, stamina, obstacle interactions, and visual debugging.

-The simulation is highly extensible.
+The simulation is highly extensible and should be fairly easy to understand.

+This project is inspired by The Bibites.

 ## To-Do:
 - More genetic traits